ai-vnv/SIEVE/README.md

 ![Productivity–safety comparison and fleet time accounting](figures/productivity.png)

 The initial guard still violates the 5 m requirement in 35 of 1,000 combined-condition encounters, including one collision.
 The revised envelope has zero observed violations in 4,000 validation encounters.
-These are outcomes under stated synthetic distributions, not measured mine accident rates, proof of zero risk, or a comparison with human drivers.

 The shift model explicitly assumes loading and dumping service times, dispatch-order reservations, hazard exposure, recovery downtime, and human-clearance timing.
 Coordinating clearance with loading increases modeled throughput; setting the acknowledgment duration to zero removes that advantage.
-The final release record remains **BLOCKED** because physical confirmation and signed human review are absent.

 ## Figures, media, and the paper

 `npm run reproduce` also regenerates the Times New Roman vector plots and framework figure.
-It requires XeLaTeX/BibTeX, the packages listed in [reproduction notes](docs/REPRODUCIBILITY.md), and Times New Roman.
-The paper is built separately.
+It requires XeLaTeX/BibTeX.

 With the local server running and Google Chrome and FFmpeg installed: